YoinkBird/cyclesafe/report/report.md

 Further models were not implemented at this time.
 <!--
 @FUTUREWORK: Improve precision and accuracy
+@STUB: accuracy not the focus, usability is -and- accuracy doesn't matter as much when comparing -and- available data makes all routes look the same anyway

+The created application will help cyclists ride more defensively, but more effort needs to be made on a municipal level.
 -->
 Data Segmentation - improve precision - use models created from subsets of the data according to which features can be expected.
 Improved accuracy - The next step to improve accuracy would be to create a boosted tree model (optimised_model1).
 Boosted trees are an improved implementation of a decision tree and are well suited for smaller datasets [@caruana_et_al_2008].